voghDev/git-pushdemont/README.md

 # git-pushdemont
-Custom Git command that marks the commit as pushed, then reverts the process after 8 seconds
+Custom Git command that marks your commits as pushed, then reverts the process after 8 seconds

 # Installing